MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/3-configure-maintain-performance.md

 ## Files and filegroups

 SQL Server professionals often use files and filegroups to improve I/O performance.
 Azure SQL does not allow users to place files on specific disk systems.
-However, Azure SQL has commitments for I/O performance with regards to rates, IOPS, and latencies so abstracting the user from physical file placement can be a benefit.
+However, Azure SQL has resource limits for I/O performance with regards to rates, IOPS, and latencies so abstracting the user from physical file placement can be a benefit.

 Azure SQL Database only has one database file and the size is configured through Azure interfaces.
 There is no functionality to create additional files.